Sifre: Quotation by Raymundus Martini

 The Christian polemicist Raymundus Martini in the 13th century claimed in his Pugio Fidei that Sifre contained the following passage, which is however not present in any modern copy:

 Go and learn the merit of Messiah the King, and the reward of the righteous from the first Adam, on whom was laid only one commandment of a prohibitive character, and he transgressed it.
 See how many deaths were appointed on him, and on his generations, and on the generations of his generations to the end of all generations.
 But which attribute is the greater - the attribute of goodness or the attribute of punishment (retribution)?
 He answered, the attribute of goodness is the greater, and the attribute of punishment the less.
-And Messiah the King, who was chastened and suffered for the transgressors, as it is said, “He was wounded for our transgressions,” and so on, how much more shall he justify (make righteous, by his merit) all generations; and this is what is meant when it is written, “And Jehovah made to meet upon him the sin of us all."
+And Messiah the King, who was chastened and suffered for the transgressors, as it is said, “He was wounded for our transgressions,” and so on, how much more shall he justify (make righteous, by his merit) all generations; and this is what is meant when it is written, “And the Lord made to meet upon him the sin of us all."